dwmkerr/lifeline/README.md

 - [ ] bug: hard bug - category selection in the filters should be preserved when adding/deleting/changing events, first try caused them all to blank out, next try didn't pick up new ones, etc

 - [ ] minor bug: prevent focus for emoji picker?
+- [ ] build: 'yes/no' step on build to deploy firebase changes

 ### Epic - Demo lifelines